 New ACCME standards in effect as of January 1, 2022

 Since 1992, the Accreditation Council for Continuing Medical Education (ACCME) has set standards governing interactions between CME and industry.
 These standards have been recognized by accrediting bodies representing multiple health care professions in the U.S. as well as by international accrediting and regulatory bodies, the government, and industry to protect the integrity of CME and ensure independence from inappropriate industry influence.
 They are the standards that we as a provider of Joint Accreditation for Interprofessional Continuing Education must uphold.

-In response to changes in the health care environment, ACCME in collaboration with other accrediting bodies and regulatory agencies revised, clarified, and streamlined the standards, which were released in December 2020 and will go into effect January 1, 2022.
+In response to changes in the health care environment, ACCME in collaboration with other accrediting bodies and regulatory agencies revised, clarified, and streamlined the standards, which were released in December 2020 and went into effect January 1, 2022.
 Below are highlights of these changes.
 For more information, visit the ACCME.org Standards Resources.

 Because owners and employees of ineligible companies are individuals who have a legal duty to act in the company’s best interests, which is considered an unmitigable conflict, they must be excluded from controlling content of an accredited continuing education (CE) activity as either a planner or speaker.
 There are only 3 circumstances in which owners or employees of ineligible companies can participate: